-Here’s the audio before and after we mix and adjust with Neutron.
+Here’s the original audio we will be trying to mix and adjust.

 Whether it’s balancing the levels of various instruments to shaping the EQ’s, reining in the dynamics, adding harmonic distortion, adjusting transients, and so much more—it’s easy to see how quickly your session can get unruly, leaving you with a bunch of plug-in windows to manage.
 It’s definitely not pretty.

 This is why I love Neutron, it solves this workflow problem by combining all of the above plug-ins (and more) into one mothership plug-in, without needing to switch between plug-in windows.
 It's a nice time-saver right off the bat that leads to a cleaner workflow with more control.